TrueFiEng/Waffle/docs/source/fixtures.rst

   });

 Fixtures receive a provider and an array of wallets as an argument.
-By default, the provider is obtained by calling `createMockProvider` and the wallets by `getWallets`.
+By default, the wallets are obtained by calling `getWallets` and the provider by `createMockProvider`.
 You can, however, override those by using a custom fixture loader.

 .. code-block:: ts

   import {createFixtureLoader} from 'ethereum-waffle';

-  const loadFixture = createFixtureLoader(myProvider, myWallets);
+  const loadFixture = createFixtureLoader(myWallets, myProvider);

   // later in tests
-  await loadFixture((myProvider, myWallets) => {
+  await loadFixture((myWallets, myProvider) => {
     // fixture implementation
   });